melissa-sa/melissa/examples/heat_example/README.md

 </details>
 <br />

-To go further, we provide a Virtual Cluster to learn how to run a sensitivity analysis on a virtual cluster with a batch scheduler on your local machine.
+You can use the  [virtual cluster](../../utility/virtual_cluster/README.md) to test your code at small scale with a batch scheduler on a local machine before to move to the target supercomputer.
+That's a good way to solve issues progressively.